rileyjson/Cheetah-Sign/Documentation/Development.md

 - Contexts
   <br>
   This is another piece of our Microsoft Entity Framework setup.
 This folder contains our AppDbContext, which is a class that serves as a bridge between your application and the database.
 It is responsible for managing your database tables and data.
+This also contains the database fixture that is used in testing.

 ### Important Files